Rt Hon Valerie Vaz MP

-Her family settled in Twickenham and then East Sheen.
-Valerie attended Twickenham County Grammar School, and Bedford College, University of London where she read Biochemistry.
-She also attended Cambridge University to undertake research.
+Valerie was born in Aden and her family re-located from Yemen to the UK when she was ten years old.
+Valerie attended Twickenham County Grammar School, and Bedford College, University of London where she read Biochemistry and also attended Cambridge University to undertake research.

 From 1986-1990 Valerie was a Councillor in the London Borough of Ealing and was Deputy Leader in 1988-1989.
 She stood as a Parliamentary Candidate in Twickenham in 1987 and in the European elections in 1999 in the East Midlands.
 Her community work includes being a school governor and member of a health authority.
 Valerie was a presenter/interviewer for BBC TV Network East in 1987.

 In May 2010, Valerie was elected MP for Walsall South representing the Labour Party, and re-elected in May 2015, June 2017 with increased majorities and 2019.

 Valerie served as Shadow Leader of the House of Commons and member of the Shadow Cabinet from October 2016 to May 2021.
 As Shadow Leader of the House Valerie spoke at the dispatch box weekly at Business Questions, scrutinised Statutory Instruments in Delegated Legislation Committees and was a member of the House of Commons Commission which is responsible for the administration and services of the House of Commons, including the maintenance of the Palace of Westminster.